jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

 used for power analysis.
 The `.saif` file comes from a `.vcd` file which in turn came from running a simulation with a test harness.
 We need to strip off part of the instance names in the `.saif` file since the gate-level netlist does not have this test harness.
-Again, the key is to make sure we do everything we can to ensure as many nets as possible match between the `.saif` generated from RTL and the gate-level netlist.

 ```
  pt_shell> read_saif "../../asic-manual/vcs-postpnr-build/SortUnitStructRTL__nbits_8_sort-rtl-struct-random.saif" -strip_path "SortUnitStructRTL__nbits_8_tb/DUT"